yyqxdlg/riskLens/README.md

 1. **Identify** personal health status from entered clinical metrics
 2. **Compare** personal values against the overall population and filtered peer groups
-3. **Inspect** how each metric contributes to the overall profile score
+3. **Inspect** how each metric contributes to the overall clinical profile score
-4. **Simulate** how changing values may alter the resulting risk-related profile
+4. **Simulate** how changing values may alter the resulting profile over time

+## Clinical Scoring Logic

+The scoring table used in RiskLens is a heuristic educational summary for interpretation and comparison.
+It is not intended to represent a clinical diagnosis model or validated medical prediction system.

+The current scoring logic is based on five dimensions:

+- Age
+- BMI
+- Systolic blood pressure
+- Total cholesterol
+- Diabetes status

+Each metric contributes a positive, neutral, or negative score depending on its category.
+The total score is then mapped to an educational overall risk summary.

-## Feedback Incorporation
+## Feedback Incorporation & Design Decisions

 The final website incorporates presentation feedback in several ways:

+- Clarified diabetes-related labels to reduce ambiguity in the interface
-- Added a built-in BMI calculator
+- Added a built-in BMI calculator so users do not need to leave the website
-- Improved click-based subgroup interaction in the range comparison view
+- Improved click-based subgroup interaction in the comparison view
-- Refined diabetes-related labels for better clarity
-- Adjusted chart presentation and spacing in subgroup comparison views
+- Refined chart presentation for dimensions with different category counts
-- Strengthened the connection between user input and population comparison
+- Strengthened the connection between user input and peer-group comparison

+The design process did not treat feedback as a checklist alone.
+Instead, feedback was reviewed, interpreted, and incorporated according to dataset constraints, interface clarity, and the overall goals of the visualization.

+## Future Work

+Possible future extensions include:

+- clearer percentile-based peer positioning
+- additional health and lifestyle variables
+- more transparent score explanations
+- stronger explanation of score weighting choices
+- improved demo integration and further responsive refinement

 ## Clinical References